 One slight negative is an ‘anti-fraud’ policy which makes it needlessly hard for residents of any African nation (other than South Africa) to sign up.

-Those thinking of signing up have a choice of three subscriptions.
-The 1-year plan is by far the most desirable choice as it offers one extra year for free and comes at a very affordable price.
+Those thinking of signing up have a choice of three subscriptions, and the 2-year plan is by far the most desirable choice.
 Just bear in mind that there are refund restrictions here, namely that you can’t get a refund if you’ve made more than 30 connections or exceeded 7GB of bandwidth.
 The packages available are:

 - We’ve rounded up the best free VPN services of 2018